 Protocol - What you must do Guidance - How you should do it crying, etc. The county child welfare worker should not use words which impart the worker's feeling or opinion about the communication or observation (e.g., words such as appeared to be happy, sad, upset, etc.).
 County child welfare workers' subjective thoughts or reactions do not belong in the case narrative.
-Accessors and an disconstitute Namedius Assessment and/or Decision Narrative During many interactions with a family, the county shild welfare worker will have to assess the During many interactions with a family, the county child welfare worker will have to assess the situation to determine if action is required.
+Assessment and/or Decision Narrative During many interactions with a family, the county child welfare worker will have to assess the situation to determine if action is required.
 One of the most important aspects of the county child welfare worker's job is to monitor family situations and assess the safety and/or risk to child(ren).
 Assessment should be based on professional knowledge and experience, not opinion.
 Referring to the case example above, the worker will assess if the child(ren) are at risk in the care of Mr. Jones who appears to be under the influence of alcohol.
 Several factors will be considered (age and maturity of the child(ren), the presence of anyone else in the home or due home shortly, the history regarding Mr. Jones's actions when under the influence, etc.).
-Assessment or decision narrative is captured: When a situation requires an immediate response and For decisions made in meetings or during case staffing with the agency supervisor.
+Assessment or decision narrative is captured: When a situation requires an immediate response and • For decisions made in meetings or during case staffing with the agency supervisor.
 The case narrative about a case staffing should cover what decisions were made; who was involved in the decision making; what information, condition, or factors the decision was based on; and the basis for all decisions.
 When decisions are made during a CFT meeting, the same information will be documented within the form used to facilitate and document the meeting; additional case narrative may not be needed.
-North Carolina has developed forms that can be used in place of eace parrative to support assessment North Carolina has developed forms that can be used in place of case narrative to support assessment and decision making, including but not limited to: Safety Assessment (DSS-5231) Permanency Planning Review (part of the DSS-5240) CFT Safety Planning form (pre-petition form) Case decision portion of the Assessment Documentation tool (DSS-5010) - case accision portion of the Assessment Documentation tool (DSS 3010)
+North Carolina has developed forms that can be used in place of case narrative to support assessment and decision making, including but not limited to: Safety Assessment (DSS-5231) Permanency Planning Review (DSS-5241) CFT Safety Planning form (pre-petition form) Case decision portion of the Assessment Documentation tool(DSS-5010)